Mary J. Blige biography

 Hoping to escape from her father, Blige and her mother moved to the Schlobohm Houses, a public housing project in Yonkers.
 The projects offered only more horror: "I'd hear women screaming and running down the halls from guys beating up on them.
 People chased us with weapons.
 I never saw a woman there who wasn't abused.
 It was a dangerous place.
 No one wanted anyone else to get ahead.
 When I was 5, sexual stuff was done to me.
 My mother was a single parent, a working woman.
 She left us with people she thought could be trusted.
 They hurt me."

-The album sold over 3 million copies behind the hit singles "You Remind Me" and "Real Love."
+The album sold more than 3 million copies, bolstered by the hit singles "You Remind Me" and "Real Love."

 Two years later, Blige released a second album, My Life, on which she wrote or co-wrote nearly all of the songs.
 My Life proved another critical and popular success with singles such as "Be Happy," "Mary Jane (All Night Long)" and "You Bring Me Joy."
 In 1996, she won her first Grammy Award (best rap performance by a duo or group) for "I'll be There For You/You're All I Need to Get By," a duet with Method Man of the Wu-Tang Clan.
 Her third album, 1997's Share My World, reached No. 1 on the Billboard albums chart.